boguszjelinski/kern/HOWTORUN.md

   | max_solver_size | if demand and supply exceed the value LCM will be called to shrink the model
   | max_legs | how many legs can a route have, used in route extender
   | max_angle | max angle between consecutive stops; used to promote streight routes
+  | max_angle_dist | a max distance where 'max angle' constraint is applied
   | cab_speed | average speed in km/h
   | stop_wait | how many minutes it takes at a stop
   | log_file  | log file location and name